francois2metz/slidedeck/README.md

 (c) 2011 François de Metz

-With help of belgian beers and some folks of @af83 developers.
+With help of belgian beers and some af83's developers.